MohamedRahoui/Memory-SPA/README.md

 # Memory-SPA
-Asks questions to users while watching a video to collect data or psychology use.
+Collects data from users while watching a video, for psychology research

-A standalone spa built on (Vue.Js/Quasar-framework), it consumes endpoints from Memory-RESTFUL-API.
+A standalone spa built on (Vue.Js/Quasar-framework), consumes endpoints from Memory-RESTFUL-API.